Self-determination of indigenous peoples

 What is most widely implied in the term self-determination is the right to participate in the democratic process of governance and to influence one’s future – politically, socially and culturally.

 Self-determination embodies the right for all peoples to determine their own economic, social and cultural development.
-Self-determination has thus been defined by the International Court of Justice (in the West-Saharan case) as the need to pay regard to the freely expressed will of peoples.
+Self-determination has thus been defined by the International Court of Justice as the need to pay regard to the freely expressed will of peoples.

-It is important to stress that for indigenous peoples the term selfdetermination does most often NOT imply secession from the state.
+It is important to stress that for indigenous peoples the term self-determination does most often not imply a secession from the state.

 The right to self-determination

-To read more about Self-determination click on one or more of the links below (PDF and Word documents).
+To read more about self-determination click on one or more of the links below.

 Indigenous Peoples Self-determination and the Nation-State in Asia, by the Cordillera Peoples Alliance

 Definition and delimitation of the indigenous peoples of Asia, by Tapan Bose.